soheilzi/LiveTune/README.md

 Live Variables can be used just like normal variables of its type, so feel free to call the variable as needed.

-**Note:** If a variable is created *based* off of a Live Variable, it will not adjust if the Live Variable is updated.
-For example, if the variable ranking2 = ranking + 5, updating the value of ranking will *not* update the value of ranking2.
+**Note:** Derived variables from a Live Variable won't auto-update.
+For instance, if ranking2 = ranking + 5, modifying ranking won't affect ranking2.

 ## Setting up Live Triggers
 A live trigger is a boolean that will always return *False* when called.
 If a developer "triggers" it, the boolean will return *True* the next time it is called.